pierce-smith1/bgate/README.md

 commands, one for each button pressed.

 Each user has a command allowance.
 The maximum amount of commands any user can have in their allowance is 30.
-Every second, 3 commands are added to every user's allowance.
+Every second, 1 command is added to every user's allowance.
+If a user exceeds their allowance, their commands will not be processed until the allowance becomes non-zero again.

 ### Resetting